Urbine/PostWizardX3/docs/source/troubleshooting.rst

    out in compatible modules.
 If you plan to do other stuff while updating content databases, testing reveals that each task takes from 2 minutes and 30 seconds to 4 minutes and 30 seconds in headless mode.

-   It takes a maximum of 1 minute and a minumum of 35 seconds per task if you want to leave that option out.
+   It takes a maximum of 1 minute and a minimum of 35 seconds per task if you want to leave that option out.
    *It's up to you!*

 .. seealso::